 Is your relationship with your friend supportive and easy or fraught with tension?
 Do you understand what they’re communicating, and are you good at conveying your needs and emotions to them?

 At Sunvet Animal Wellness Clinic, we work to strengthen the relationship between you and your animal companion, which is the basis of true and lasting healing.

 Many stories show the powerful connection between human beings and their animal friends.

 Harold had a stroke just ten days after an aortic valve replacement surgery and lost total function of his left side.
 He had been an active 84-year-old who treasured being out of doors with his brilliant German Shepherd dog, Terry, and his two horses, Twister and Boots.
 Suddenly, his world became a microcosm of hospital beds, mechanized wheelchairs and prescription drugs.

 Enter Kara, his amazing granddaughter, who offered to be his primary caretaker, and her delightful Shih Tzu, Bella.
 From the first day, Bella became Harold’s sidekick, offering to clean the extra food from his face and sleep in a crook beside his immobile left leg.
 Harold would beam his crooked smile as he ran his one functioning hand over her warm, soft body.

 Kara and Bella tag-teamed Harold’s care for 1 ½ years, when Harold quietly left this world.
 Within a day after Harold and the hospital bed left Kara’s home, Kara would find Bella taking naps on the floor in the exact location where she had snuggled up against Harold.
 She continued to choose this spot to sleep on for several months.

-- Want to listen more deeply to your dog or cat?
-Book an Ask Dr. Laurel phone or Skype session to help you understand more about your animal companion’s behavior, wants and needs, and their health.
-Find out more.
+Want to listen more deeply to your dog or cat?
+Make an appointment to help you understand more about your animal companion’s behavior, wants and needs, and their health.